xXGoziXx/Phoenix-Ultimate_Galaxy10Theme/README.md

 # **Phoenix - Ultimate Galaxy 10 Theme**
-A customized theme using UxTheme Patcher that I made.
+A customized theme using UxTheme Patcher that I made for Windows 10.

 **Note:** Make sure you read everything before following the instructions!